 When you are suffering from SAD it can be difficult to pinpoint why you are feeling the way you are feeling.
 Things that wouldn’t normally bother you can feel particularly tiresome and cause much stronger feelings.

-SAD can mirror anxiety and even depression in some cases, they also have similar symptoms.
+SAD can mirror anxiety and even depression and, in some cases, they also have similar symptoms.
 Except, you will find that certain times in the year can be better or worse for these symptoms, including:

 - Excessive tiredness